 Amanda Tierney, McCallum Place, The Victory Program, USA

-J. Jordan Utley, University of St. Augustine, USA
+J. Jordan Utley, Grayson College, USA

 Judy Van Raalte, Springfield College, USA

 Andrew Wolanin, Wolanin Consulting and Assessment Inc., USA

 Human Kinetics Staff

 Prior to submission, please carefully read and follow the submission guidelines detailed below.
 Authors must submit their manuscripts through the journal’s ScholarOne online submission system.
 To submit, click the button below:

 The Journals Division at Human Kinetics adheres to the criteria for authorship as outlined by the International Committee of Medical Journal Editors*: